What Has Happened & When?

 4th March 2018

-At 18.24GMT, Radha Stirling received a WhatsApp voice call from Princess Latifa II.
+At 18.24GMT, Radha Stirling received a WhatsApp voice call from Princess Latifa.
 The Princess was panicking and described how the Nostromo was under attack with men attempting to board.
 She said she was hiding with her friend and had heard a number of gunshots.

 The voice call was an SOS call indicating the yacht was being subjected to a hostile takeover and subsequently there has been no contact from Latifa.